Oubre, Hornets blister Timberwolves from long range, 133-115 | WTOP News

 Timberwolves: G Patrick Beverly (left adductor strain) did not play. … Shot just 31.4% from 3-point range.

-Hornets: C Mason Plumlee (calf) did not play. … First-round draft pick Kai Jones scored his first NBA points on a late dunk. … P.J.
-Washington had 17 points in his second game back from an injury.
+Hornets: First-round draft pick Kai Jones scored his first NBA points on a late dunk.

 UP NEXT